What is a teacup puppy?

 What is your health guarantee?

 Our 1 year health guarantee protects against any hereditary or congenital defects.
-All of our puppies are updated on vaccines, and are examined by a licensed veterinarian before they are able to leave.
-During their exam, the vet will check their heart, lungs, eyes, ears, and joints to ensure that your puppy is in good health.
+All of our puppies are up to date on vaccines and are examined by a licensed veterinarian before they are able to leave.
+During the exam, the vet will check the heart, lungs, eyes, ears, and joints to ensure that your puppy is in good health.
 We also have a vet technician on staff 7 days a week!
 Our puppies are tested for parasites on a weekly basis.